tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 {{% summary %}}

-Serial correlation poses a challenge in panel data analysis, and can result in misleading standard errors.
+Serial correlation poses a challenge in panel data analysis and can result in misleading standard errors.
 To identify whether serial correlation is present in your data, visual inspection with the `acf()` function and statistical tests can be used.
-For `plm` models, the following methods were discussed with each having their own advantages:
+For `plm` models, the following methods were discussed with each its advantages:

-1. *The Durbin-Watson test:* Assumes strictly exogenous regrssors, and is designed for detecting first-order correlation.
+1. *The Durbin-Watson test:* Assumes strictly exogenous regressors, and is designed for detecting first-order correlation.
 Alternative functions are provided for pooling, random effects, or unbalanced models.
 2. *The Breusch-Godfrey test:* Particularly useful for identifying higher-order correlation
 3. *The Wooldridge test*: Relies on fewer assumptions, and therefore has good size and power properties

-For `fixest` models, an alternative approach is given that involves regresing model residuals on their lags.
+For `fixest` models, an alternative approach is given that involves regressing model residuals on their lags.
 To address serial correlation, you can adjust standard errors with the Newey-West method or explore alternative models beyond OLS that allow for temporal dependencies in your data.

 {{% /summary %}}